On entropy-constrained Gaussian channel capacity via the moment problem: The Moment Problem

-Similar solutions can be obtained when the r.v.'s are restricted to be on various closed subsets of $\bbR$, such as the non-negative real axis $[0, \infty)$ \cite{stieltjes1894recherches} and compact intervals $[a,b]$ \cite{hausdorff1921summationsmethoden}.
+Similar solutions can be obtained when the random variables are restricted to be on various closed subsets of $\bbR$, such as the non-negative real axis $[0, \infty)$ \cite{stieltjes1894recherches} and compact intervals $[a,b]$ \cite{hausdorff1921summationsmethoden}.
 An interesting variant of the problem is to require only a finite number of initial moments to be matched, leading to the \emph{truncated moment problem}.
-Surprisingly, if this can be done by any r.v., it can be done by a discrete r.v.\ with a finite number of atoms.
+Surprisingly, if this can be done by any random variable, it can be done by a discrete random variable with a finite number of atoms.
 The truncated sequences that allow for a solution were characterized by Curto and Fialkow \cite{CurtoFialkow1991}.